-“Heard you’re singing with Ben Harney these days,” he said.
+“Heard you’re singing with Ben Harney.”

+“I sure remember them pipes of yours.
+When you do that ring shout, not a soul don’t get swept away in the fervor.
+But Harney—” Otis rubbed his chin, like he was thinking hard.
 “He ‘fessed up yet to where he learned how to rag, or still claiming to invent it all by himself?”

 “Sure like to know where Ben Harney learned to rag,” Otis said, shaking his head.

-I didn’t say nothing.
-When it came to fancy talking, I was no match for Otis.
-Besides, I thought, maybe he was right.
-But that wasn’t going to stop me from teaming up with Ben.
-Have to be a fool to pass up a chance like that!
+Strap didn’t say anything.
+When it came to fancy talking, he figured he was no match for Otis.
+Besides, maybe his friend was right.
+But that wasn’t going to stop him from playing Tony Pastor’s vaudeville theater with Ben Harney, billed as the bona fide originator of ragtime.
+Why, he’d have to be a fool to pass up a chance like that.

-Otis glanced over his shoulder.
+Otis looked over his shoulder.
 “Sorry, buddy, but I got to go.
 The folks are getting restless.
 I’m on tonight.”
 He gave his fingers a good stretch, then rubbed his palms together hard, like he was trying to start a fire.
 “How long you going to be in Sedalia?”

 “You’ll stay at my place while you’re here.
 Long as you like.”